 Alicante Valencia And Murcia, Spain Travel Guide

 Alicante boasts comprehensive public transport, mainly buses and trams, connecting the city center to various neighborhoods and surrounding towns.
 The bus system (TAM) covers Alicante and its metropolitan areas.
-The tram (TRAM Metropolitano de Alicante) is a modern light rail network.
+The tram (TRAM Metropolitano de Alicante) is a contemporary light rail network.

 Buses: Generally 06:00-23:00.
 Trams: Approximately 06:00-00:00.
 Frequency 10-30 minutes.